dani8439/javascript_lessons/02-Fundamentals-Part-2/notes3.md

 # Difference between Function Declaration and Function Expressions

 Can call a function declaration before it's defined.
 Will get the same result.
 If we do it with a function expression, get an error of cannot access before initialization.
 Happens because of hoisting.
 Can call it before it's defined, if necessary.

+Which should I use?
+Answer is, oftentimes, it's a matter of personal preference.